jundalisay/superb/content/en/research/mohammad/quran/sura-049a.md

-49. THE CHAMBERS (al-Hujurat)
+---
+title: "THE CHAMBERS (al-Hujurat)"
+heading: "Chapter 49a of the Quran Simplified"
+date: 2022-01-31
+image: "/covers/quran.jpg"
+description: "This is the Book in which there is no doubt, a guide for the righteous."
+linkb: /research/mohammad/quran/
+linkbtext: "Index"
+linkf: /research/mohammad/quran/
+linkftext: "Index"
+---

-1. Do not place your opinions above that of Allah and His Messenger, and fear Allah.
+{{< s v="1" >}}  Do not place your opinions above that of Allah and His Messenger, and fear Allah.

-2. O you who believe!
+{{< s v="2" >}}  O you who believe!
 Do not raise your voices above the voice of the Prophet, and do not speak loudly to him, as you speak loudly to one another, lest your works be in vain without you realizing.

-3. Those who lower their voices before Allah’s Messenger—those are they whose hearts Al- lah has tested for piety.
-They will have forgiveness and a great reward.
-4. Those who call you from behind the chambers—most of them do not understand.
-5. Had they remained patient until you came out to them, it would have been better for them.
+{{< s v="3" >}}  Those who lower their voices before Allah’s Messenger—those are they whose hearts Al- lah has tested for piety.
+They will have forgiveness and a great reward.{{< s v="4" >}}  Those who call you from behind the chambers—most of them do not understand.{{< s v="5" >}}  Had they remained patient until you came out to them, it would have been better for them.
 But Allah is Forgiving and Merciful.

 6. O you who believe!
 If a troublemaker brings you any news, investigate, lest you harm peo-